asantos00/website/content/blog/getting-started-with-deno/puppeteer-with-deno.md

 ![readfile-documentation](./deno-read-file.png)

-*This is possible to be used with a direct GitHub link, ex: https://doc.deno.land/https/raw.githubusercontent.com/timonson/djwt/master/mod.ts*
+*This is possible to be used with a direct GitHub link to any TS file, ex: https://doc.deno.land/https/raw.githubusercontent.com/timonson/djwt/master/mod.ts*

-For the builtin functions, which include everything that's made available by JavaScript itself (`fetch`, `setTimeout`, `window`, and so on) and the Deno namespace functions (like the `Deno.env.get`), we can use https://doc.deno.land/builtin/stable.

 ## Executing the code